5 Reasons PHP/IOP Can Help Your Patient Recover From an Eating Disorder Without Residential Care

 5. Virtual options

 Virtual PHP and IOP treatment are available in North Carolina and Georgia, making these care options even more accessible.
-We bring these virtual services directly to patients who live far from our eating disorder treatment facilities (in Durham and Charlotte, NC and in Atlanta, GA) or who simply prefer to receive care at home.
+We bring these virtual services directly to patients who live far from our eating disorder treatment centers (in Durham and Charlotte, NC and in Atlanta, GA) or who simply prefer to receive care at home.

 Intervene Today and Avert the Need for Residential Care